rpp25/Web-Programming-Projects/Budgetting App/README.md

 	*  If the server is killed (i.e., Ctrl+C issued), all category/purchase data can be forgotten.
 1. You must build your website using JavaScript, JSON, AJAJ, Python 3.5 or greater, and Flask 0.12.

-## Submission Guidelines:
-*  **DO NOT SUBMIT** any IDE package files.
-*  You must name the main flask file for your site "budget.py", and place it in the root directory of your repository.
-*  You must be able to run your application by setting the FLASK_APP environment variable to your budget.py and running "flask run"
-*  You must fill out info_sheet.txt.
-*  Be sure to remember to push the latest copy of your code back to your GitHub repository before the the assignment is due.
-At the deadline, the repositories will automatically be copied for grading.
-Whatever is present in your GitHub repository at that time will be considered your submission for this assignment.

-## Additional Notes/Hints:
-*  While you are not going to be heavily graded on the style and design of your web site, it should be presented in a clear and readable manner.
-*  Using the JavaScript Date() class, you can construct a date object, and use that to figure out the current month.
-*  While you are not explicitly required to use Flask-restful, you are certainly allowed to use it to build a RESTful API.
-	If you decide against using Flask-restful, be sure to take care in building a truly RESTful API.
-*  The lack of persistent data may lead to unwieldly debugging.
-You may find it helpful to use cURL (https://curl.haxx.se/docs/manpage.html) to automate a series of test insteractions with the RESTful API.

-## Grading Rubric:
-*  Data is fetched correctly:  10%
-*  Add category works correctly:  10%
-*  Delete category works correctly:  10%
-*  Add purchase works correctly:  10%
-*  RESTful API properly implemented:  15%
-*  Proper analysis of budget performed:  25%
-*  All AJAJ responses (to POST and GET requests) are clearly printed to the JS console:  10%
-*  Clear and readable presentation:  5%
-*  Submission/info sheet:  5%